CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 2. Choose the Phone and Tablet tab; click on Basic Activity, then click Next.
 3. Choose an "Application Name" (e.g. "Hello Android").
 This will change the Package name and Save location automatically.
 4. Change the package name to something reasonable (e.g edu.cmu.<yourAndrewID>)
-5. (Optional) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
+5. (Optional, but recommended) Change the Save location by clicking the small file folder icon to bring up the FileChooser.
 You may need to enter a new directory name.
 6. Change the language to "Java" - it probably will default to "Kotlin".
 7. Select Minimum SDK API 30 (Android 11 R) and click Finish.
 (If you choose a higher level, there will be fewer phones to choose from.
 If you choose something lower, it should still work ... up to a point.)
 8. The "Installing Requested Components" window will show next; wait for it to load everything, then click Finish.